Sustainability

 Photovoltaic panels for Rototom Store

-Since 2013, the festival’s Merchandise stores are powered by photovoltaic panels, so that they generate all the energy they consume without the need to resort to the electricity grid.
-The panels produce about 6kw/h, enough to power these stands.
+Since 2013, the festival's Merchandise shops have been powered by photovoltaic panels, generating all the energy they consume without relying on the electrical grid.
+The panels produce about 6kw/h, sufficient to power these stands.

 2014